uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 ### What is It?
 {: .section-header }

-The Open Data for Good Grand Challenge seeks to reward the most creative and high impact uses of open data in digital tools that solve problems for the public.
+The Open Data for Good Grand Challenge is a set of cash and in-kind prizes being awarded to teams who have created high-impact digital tools that solve problems for the public.
-{: .text-thin .text-italic }

-This Grand Challenge was inpsired by The Opportunity Project (TOP), a program of Census Open Innovation Labs at the U.S. Census Bureau used by federal agencies to catalyze digital tools with open data.
+Please visit the official [challenge.gov posting]({{ page.challenge-gov }}) for the full rules and application requirements.

 [View the rules]({{ page.challenge-gov }}){: .btn-link .btn-link__primary-red .btn-link--small .margin-top-0 .margin-left-0}
 {: .margin-top-0 }